Identifying and achieving the stability objective

 2456

-This advice provides information about how to identify the most appropriate permanency objective for a child, and how to achieve the endorsed permanency objective.
+This advice provides information about how to identify the most appropriate stability objective for a child and how to achieve the endorsed stability objective.

 Introduction